 Harrison also wrote and performed the song “Bangladesh,” with the opening lyrics: “My friend came to me with sadness in his eyes/He told me that he wanted help before his country dies.”

 Bangladesh still is a troubled country and Westerners absolutely know what it is, following a number of fires and the April 24th eight-story Rana Plaza complex collapse that killed more than 1,120 people (it housed at least five garment factories).
 For those clothing manufacturers who chose to outsource, the risk was apparent—those cheap clothes come at a high price.

 Risk management is too often reaction rather than action—and that’s dangerous.
 We can talk all day about supply chain risk and often do, but what I’m talking here about are human beings.
 I’m talking here about Bangladesh but the lessons can be applied to any low-cost manufacturing country.

 Bangladesh has about 5,000 garment factories that employ more than 4.5 million people—80 percent of them women.
 Many come from rural villages and have little education.
 They work for about $37 a month.
 Think about that when you’re staring at your closet tomorrow morning, wondering what to wear.

 Action, not reaction

-Once again, disaster struck and what should have been preemptive became responsive.
+Once again, disaster struck and what should have been preemptive became response.
 On May 13th, less than three weeks after the Rana Plaza disaster, several of the world’s largest apparel companies agreed to a plan to help pay for fire safety and building improvements.
 At the same time, the Bangladeshi government pledged to raise wages for garment workers and change labor laws to make it easier to form trade unions.

 Both of those moves are 180-degree shifts.
 Manufacturers often said the issues weren’t their problem but those of the factory owners.
 And the government had shown little interest in protecting worker rights.